UoA-eResearch/eresearch-cookbook/documentation/page_elements_of_a_2min_recipe.md

 Code fragment - used to dispaly what a user should type, or see on screen (script or at the terminal)

-@echo - the text a user should type (almost exactly) into the terminal/window
+Echo - the text a user should type (almost exactly) into the terminal/window

-@echo variable - the text a user needs to type, but substitite with their own local information (username etc..)
+Echo variable - the text a user needs to type, but substitite with their own local information (username etc..)

 Table - self explanatory. html can do this.